On this page:

 - solicitors acting as controlling trustees

-- debt agreement administrators (registered and unregistered)
+- registered debt agreement administrators

-debtors or bankrupts.
+- debtors or bankrupts.

 3.2 Other parties affected by decisions or conduct of practitioners may also complain to us.
-These often include referrals by AFSA's Debt Agreement team, the Commonwealth Ombudsman, the Inspector-General or the Attorney-General.
+These often include referrals by AFSA's Debt Agreement Team, the Commonwealth Ombudsman, the Inspector-General or the Attorney-General.

-4.3 When a complaint is received in writing (or further details are requested after a telephone discussion) we will acknowledge receipt of the complaint in writing and enclose a copy of AFSA’s fact sheet titled Resolving complaints about trustees and administrators.
+4.3 When a complaint is received in writing (or further details are requested after a telephone discussion) we will acknowledge receipt of the complaint in writing and enclose a copy of AFSA’s webpage ‘Resolving complaints’.

 Confidentiality and the Privacy Act

-5.3 In cases where the complaint is in writing, we will seek the consent of the complainant before copies of correspondence are provided to other parties involved.
+5.4 In cases where the complaint is in writing, we will seek the consent of the complainant before copies of correspondence are provided to other parties involved.